defog-ai/defog-python/README.md

 # Installation
-`pip install --upgrade defog`
+For a generic installation with Postgres or Redshift binaries, use `pip install --upgrade defog`

+For a Snowflake installation, use
+`pip install --upgrade defog[snowflake]`

+For a MySQL installation, use
+`pip install --upgrade defog[mysql]`

+For a BigQuery installation, use
+`pip install --upgrade defog[bigquery]`

 # Getting your API Key
 You can get your API key by going to [https://defog.ai/account](https://defog.ai/account) and creating an account.